jlherren/andeo-lunch/README.md

 - `yarn lint` will run eslint and output all errors
 - `yarn lint --fix` will fix all errors that eslint can fix by itself.
 - `yarn db:rebuild` will rebuild all balances

+# Development

+## Database debugging

+To log all SQL queries, you can enable logging in the config:

+    {
+        "database": {
+            ...
+            logSql: true
+        }
+    }